Yachi-qwq/Yachi-qwq/README.md

 <p align="center">

-# My Social Networks
+# Contact me

 [![Discord][1.2]][1]

 [1.2]: https://skillicons.dev/icons?i=discord&perline=3
 [1]: https://discord.com/users/810598137541820508

-* My social networks to connect with me
+* If you want to contact me (idk why you would but yeah) here you go

 # Github Stats